-Third, because the Maharishi Ayurveda detoxification program is balanced, natural and effective, creates a situation in which the body's detoxification system becomes stronger and stronger as time goes on, and thus the body can detoxify itself effectively after the detox treatment is over.
+Third, because the Maharishi Ayurveda detoxification program is balanced, natural and effective, it creates a situation in which the body's detoxification system becomes stronger and stronger as time goes on, and thus the body can detoxify itself effectively after the detox treatment is over.
 For instance, the detox program may include drinking some herbal water steeped with detox herbs, such as Indian Sarsaparilla, Coriander seed, Manjistha or Fennel.
 These spices have the effect of lubricating and cleansing the channels and supporting the bowel, urinary system, liver and skin.
 By clearing away the toxins, these herbs increase the alertness, wakefulness and intelligence of the kidneys, liver and other organs and channels.
 If the person is also following a more intelligent diet and following the ayurvedic routine, all of these therapies together support all of the detoxification systems in the body so they become more and more powerful, more and more efficient and effective.
 This holistic approach results in the natural balance of the body's detoxification systems, so that all of the detoxification organs become more alert, intelligent and capable of detoxifying the body on a day-to-day basis.

 This is in contrast to fragmented detox treatments, in which one single organ such as the liver is flushed of toxins.
 The liver may become more intelligent by the clearing away of the toxins, but the problem is that toxins and sludge have not been cleansed from the other channels and purification systems of the body in a coordinated manner.
 Thus toxins are going to accumulate quickly in the liver again, causing the person to feel the need to repeat the process soon afterwards.
 This type of fragmented treatment doesn't strengthen the body's natural overall ability to detoxify itself.

 Of course, I don't want to give the impression that a person who uses a Maharishi Ayurveda detoxification program will never need to detoxify again!
-Everyone today is exposed to influences that create toxins beyond what the body can naturally handle, such as chemicals and preservatives in foods, synthetic drugs and and emotional and mental stress.
+Everyone today is exposed to influences that create toxins beyond what the body can naturally handle, such as chemicals and preservatives in foods, synthetic drugs and emotional and mental stress.
 Seasonal changes also create ama.
 In winter the shrotas shrink, for instance, making it harder for the body to release toxins.
 During the transition between seasons, the agni (digestive fire) fluctuates, and that can cause some amount of ama to accumulate even if you are very careful about your diet and routine.
 For this reason, Maharishi Ayurveda recommends that you either self-detox or do Maharishi Panchakarma during each change of seasons, and particularly in the spring.
 In the spring the body is naturally detoxifying as the impurities flow out of the body, so it is the ideal time to support this detoxification with an herbal program.